JuliaAI/MLJ.jl/docs/src/modifying_behaviour.md

-# Customizing Behavior
+# Modifying Behavior

-To customize behaviour of MLJ you will need to clone the relevant component package (e.g., MLJBase.jl) - or a fork thereof - and modify your local julia environment to use your local clone in place of the official release.
+To modify behaviour of MLJ you will need to clone the relevant component package (e.g., MLJBase.jl) - or a fork thereof - and modify your local julia environment to use your local clone in place of the official release.
 For example, you might proceed something like this: